sourcegraph/sourcegraph-public-snapshot/doc/admin/permissions/syncing.md

 - `bob` has access to repositories `horsegraph/global` and `horsegraph/bob` on the code host.
 - an on-demand request is made to sync repository permissions of `bob`, this job is added to the queue with high priority, so it will be processed quicker than jobs with lower priority
-- by the time `bob` actually logs into sourcegraph, the permissions should already be synced with this on-demand job.
+- by the time `bob` actually logs into Sourcegraph, the permissions should already be synced with this on-demand job.

 ### Scheduling